-While there are no formal prerequisites, you are expected to have a solid working knowledge of Java and object-oriented programming.
+While there are no formal prerequisites other than Data Structures and Algorithms, you are expected to have a solid working knowledge of Java and object-oriented programming.
 Some knowledge of design patterns is also helpful.
 We will also discuss mobile app design.
 If I can get cross-platform development using Xamarin (part of Visual Studio, where you program in C#) to work correctly, we will cover that, but there were problems last time I tried this.

 I'll use Android Studio for all examples and in-class demonstrations and write in Java.
 I know Android Studio 3 supports Kotlin, but I see no real advantage to using it.
 If you have already done some Android programming and you're using Eclipse with ADT, please make the switch to Android Studio.
 It's easy and you can import your projects.
 Homework you hand in must use Android Studio and Java.

 Take a look at Notes for Students for some expectations of those taking my classes.
 In particular, I expect you to attend all classes and to pay full attention.
 In most classes I ban mobile phones, but you can have yours out on the desk when you're actually programming it.
 Otherwise, silence it and put it away.
 Yes, we will do in-class exercises.
 I will take attendance in every class, although it is not mandatory and will not directly enter into your grade.

 |Get Google's Android Developer Studio here.
 Make sure you have Version 3.|

 |YouTube video explaining Constraint Layout|

 In-Class Notes.
 This will be used for notes made using Notepad, for program fragments, etc.